 - Commuted sums

 Hampshire County Council require developers to pay a commuted sum towards the future maintenance of items that have a higher maintenance cost compared with conventional materials or items, or would not be required save for the development.

-- Manual for Streets
+- Technical Guidance and Manual for Streets

 - Highway Construction Standard Details

 The Highway Construction Details are a set of drawings which detail how elements of any highways are to be built if they are to be adopted by the County Council as the Highway Authority.
 The drawings are accompanied by a set of guidance notes which provide additional guidance to engineers regarding the use of the details and the various options available.